programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Scatterplots

 Scatterplots, commonly used for visualising relationships between continuous variables, can be created with Plotly Express using the `.scatter()` method.
-For our sample dataset, it might be appropriate to use a scatterplot to depict the relationship between the ages.
+For our sample dataset, it might be appropriate to use a scatterplot to depict the relationship between victim and assailant ages.

 ```python
 fig = px.scatter(